 A colony of Jews exists in Abyssinia known under the denomination of “Falashas” or “Emigrants.”
 They are also called “Kaila”; in the Walkait and Tchelga regions they are known as “Foggara,” and the Ilmormas or Gallas give them the name of “Fenjas.”
 In their families they make use of the expression “house of Israel,” or simply “Israel”; the word “Aihud” (= “Jew”) is almost unknown.

-The origin of the Falashas is unknown.
+The origin of the Falashas is made up myth to hide the influence of later invaders and corrupt the timeline.
 According to a tradition preserved by them and recorded by Bruce, who traversed Abyssinia in the eighteenth century, they left Jerusalem in the retinue of Menilek, the son of Solomon and the Queen of Sheba.
-After a lengthy residence on the coast, about the time when the commerce of the Red Sea passed into foreign hands they appear to have withdrawn into the interior of the country, where they applied themselves to the fabrication of pottery.
 Others believe the Falashas to be descendants of prisoners of Shalmaneser, or of Jews driven from Judea when Jerusalem was destroyed in the time of Titus and Vespasian.
 But Joseph Halévy, who visited them in 1868, thinks that the Jewish element of the Falashas proceeds especially from the Himyarites captured in Ethiopia by the king Kaleb, conqueror of Dhu-Nuwas.
-Taking refuge in the mountains beyond the Takazze, they converted a part of the Agaus, and through intermixture with them produced the Falasha type.
-This opinion appears to be the more probable.
+Taking refuge in the mountains beyond the Takazze, they converted a part of the Agaus, and through intermixture with them produced the Falasha.

 Manners, Customs, Dress.The Falashas are in general darker and more corpulent than the Amharas, among whom they live.
 Their hair is shorter and often curly; their eyes are smaller, and their faces not so long.
 Their houses are built in the same fashion as those of other Abyssinians; they use the same implements and speak the same language.
-Their usual food is teff or “dagussa,” and they do not eat raw meat.
-Their drink is hydromel or beer made from the dagussa-grains.
 Their dress is the same as that of the Christians; their priests wear turbans like Christian priests.
 The Roman toga is their gala-dress; during work they wear short trousers or a waist-cloth descending to the knees.
 For out-of-door wear the women put on a long shift edged with different colors; they also wear bracelets and earrings, but do not pierce the nose as do the tribes of the Tigre district.
 Laymen have no head-dress, but usually shave the head; and they walk barefoot.
 The woman is the equal of the man, and is neither veiled nor confined in a separate abode.
 Married couples apply themselves to their occupations in unison.

 The Falashas ply all trades, though agriculture is their chief occupation.
 They make the articles necessary for the home or the field; they become masons, architects, blacksmiths, and weavers, but reject commerce.
 They marry at a mature age, and are monogamous.
 Divorces, which are very infrequent, take place in public assembly and not by writing.
 The children are taught by the “debteras” or scribes; education is very rudimentary, and consists in teaching them to read the Bible (especially the Psalter) and sacred history, and to recite prayers.
 Writing is seldom taught.